I have now been using DEGIRO for about four months. I think It is now time for a review of the tool.

-I would like to mention that I never tried any other broker.
-I decided to use Degiro four months ago based on costs.
-Moreover, I’m a computer scientist, so no issues with potential tech issues.
+It’s important to mention that I never tried any other broker.
+I decided to use DEGIRO four months ago based on costs.
+Moreover, I am a computer scientist, so no issues with potential tech issues.
 Finally, my portfolio is very small, so my experience may not compare to yours.

 Note: The links to DEGIRO are affiliate links.
 If you use them to create an account, you will receive 20 CHF and I will receive 20 CHF as well.

-Before the review, what is DEGIRO.
+Before I start the review, what is DEGIRO?
 It is a Dutch brokerage company.
 The company is still relatively new.
 It was founded in 2008.
 Their online platform and opening to the public is even more recent in 2013.
 Since then, they now expanded to 18 countries, all in Europe.
 Switzerland was open in November 2016.

 Although it is quite recent, it is now the fastest growing European brokerage firm.
 DEGIRO already employs 150 people.
 They are probably the cheapest broker in Europe.
 They are now managing around 35 billions CHF transactions per year.